faudio/faudio/doc/Data structures.md

 * If a data structure *a* is created in thread *t* and used in thread *u*, an ordering must be established between the creation function returning in *t* and subsequent use of *a* in *u*.

 * If a data structure *a* is used in thread *t* and destroyed in thread *u*, an ordering must be established between the last use of *a* in *t* and the destructive function being applied in *u*.

-Note that copying is considered both *usage* (of the old value) and a *creation* (of the copy).
-Similarly, a function such as @ref doremir_list_dcons is both destructive function (of the old value) and a creation function (of the new value).
+To establish an ordering, you should either synchronize the threads *t* and *u*, or transfer the data structure in an atomic variable or queue.
+Note that copying is considered both *usage* of the copied value and a *creation* of the copy.
+Also some functions (such as @ref doremir_list_dcons) are both destructive on its input, and constructive on its output.

-## Polymorphic structures {#Polymorphic}

-The use of the polymorphic data structures such as lists are somewhat hampered by the lack of polymorphism in the C language.
-This means that there is no way to create types by type-level application, so all lists are of the same type, regardless of what type they contain.
-This is not a problem in a dynamic language such as Lisp, where the type of a value is always known at runtime; however it is a problem in languages such as C, as passing the wrong type to a function will likely result in memory corruption and a program crash.
+## Type safety {#id19466}

 All data structures can store all reference types, including [value&nbsp;references](@ref ValueReferences).
 The user must rely on guarantees outside the scope of the compiler to assure that the extracted elements are of the right type.
 There are several ways to do this:

-* Assure that the structure contains a specific type
+* Assure that the structure contains a specific type.
     * For example, many functions in the Audio Engine API return pairs and lists, their documentation clearly stating what type of elements the list will contain.
-* Assure that the structure contains a generic type
+* Assure that the structure contains a generic type.
     * For example, a function may require a set of values implementing [Show](@ref doremir_string_show_t).

 In some cases, it does not matter what type a data structure contains, as the elements are not going to be inspected.
 For example, @ref doremir_list_reverse can receive a list of any type, as it operates purely on the structure of the list and does not need to use its values.

-## Creation, copying and destruction {#CreateCopyDestroy}

-TODO destructive functions

 # Value references {#ValueReferences}